 Aaron Tippin "He Believed" (Cracker Barrel, 2008)

-Tippin, a Top Ten hitmaker of the 1990s, is the latest in a series of Nashville stars who've signed exclusive sweetheart deals with the Cracker Barrel restaurant chain, recording (and in some cases re-recording) a full album that'll only be marketed through the sponsor's outlets.
+Tippin, a Top Ten hitmaker of the 1990s, was the latest in a series of Nashville stars who've signed exclusive sweetheart deals with the Cracker Barrel restaurant chain, recording (and in some cases re-recording) a full album that would only be marketed through the sponsor's outlets.
 Tippin's fans'll want to scoot down and get some chicken-fried steak along with this new CD -- it's packed with his patented formula of anthemic, more-working-class-than-thou, backbeat-heavy, rock-tinged, hyper-twangy country.
-Tippin is an unabashed dumber-down of his own music, he postures and self-mythologizes with the best of 'em, but with a roughnecked sincerity that sets him apart from the current crop of young'uns (Montgomery Gentry, et. al.) who seem to do the working man schtick solely out of contractual obligation.
-Tippin, on the other hand, is a true believer, and that's what makes his goofy tunes so much fun.
-Here he's going light on the patriotic chest-thumping, but he's definitely sticking up for the rednecky everyman -- indeed, he sounds more like Merle Haggard than ever before, and this disc will be a crowd pleaser, for sure.
-(For more info, check out the Cracker Barrel website.
-And can I get some homefries with that...?)
+It's mostly a best-of set, though threre are three new recordings on here: "Bad Latitude," "Country Boy's Toolbox" and "Trim Yourself To Fit The World."
+Tippin is an unabashed dumber-down of his own music, he postures and self-mythologizes with the best of 'em, but with a roughnecked sincerity that sets him apart from the then-current crop of young'uns (Montgomery Gentry, et. al.) who seemed to do the working man schtick solely out of contractual obligation.
+Tippin, on the other hand, was a true believer, and that's what makes his goofy tunes so much fun.
+Here he's going light on the patriotic chest-thumping, though definitely sticking up for the rednecky everyman -- indeed, he sounds more like Merle Haggard than ever before, and this disc will be a crowd pleaser, for sure.
+And can we get some homefries with that...?

 Aaron Tippin "In Overdrive" (Country Crossing, 2009)